 Large flood mitigation dams within the catchment are not viable on economic, social and environmental grounds.
-Construction of retarding basins (say up to 50 000 m3) and the use of on-site stormwater detention or retention systems are increasingly being used in developing catchments.
-These measures are appropriate for use in controlling flooding in small catchments (say up to 5 km2) or to mitigate the effects of increased runoff caused by development.
+Construction of retarding basins (say up to 50 000 m) and the use of on-site stormwater detention or retention systems are increasingly being used in developing catchments.
+These measures are appropriate for use in controlling flooding in small catchments (say up to $5 \text{ km}^2$ ) or to mitigate the effects of increased runoff caused by development.
 However, these structures would have negligible impact upon lake levels.